ethanmonlux/always-on-automation-runtime/README.md

 Reliability-first execution layer for always-on automation and autonomous workflows.

+## What this demonstrates (10-second version)

+This demo shows the core reliability patterns used in a continuously running automation system:

+- Always-on webhook ingestion with authentication + validation
+- Idempotent execution (duplicate events never re-run)
+- Persistent state for deterministic behavior across restarts
+- Guardrails + kill-switch for safe autonomous operation
+- Modular connector layer for external API execution
+- Operator visibility via health + status endpoints

+Designed to operate continuously without supervision and remain predictable even when external systems fail or retry.

 This repository is a **sanitized demonstration** of an automation runtime that ingests webhook events, enforces **idempotency** and **guardrails**, executes actions through **modular connectors**, and exposes **operator controls** so it can run continuously without babysitting.

 It’s designed to be a reusable backbone for API-driven automation (and AI-assisted systems) where the hard part isn’t “making it work once” — it’s making it **safe, deterministic, and operable** in production.